How to get rid of box moth caterpillars - Country Life

-The box moth, Cydalima perspectalis, and its caterpillars quickly destroy box plants.
+The box moth, Cydalima perspectalis, and box moth caterpillars can quickly destroy box hedges and other box plants.
 Here's how to combat these pests.

 This is a tale of woe, but it has a happy ending and is, I think, helpful for anyone wanting to continue growing box plants in their garden in the future.